 Pendleton Bend Campground & Recreation Area Review

 The Pendleton Bend Campground and Recreation Area sit along the Arkansas River in Eastern Arkansas, surrounded by lush alluvial bottomland forest.
-It’s an incredible place for RV camping, bird-watching, hiking, and fishing.
+It’s a nice place for RV camping, bird-watching, hiking, and fishing.

 The sites have: